 This guide is continuously being updated, as reality demands updates.
 If you find any errors in this guide, please let us know.

-The majority of the install process will be handled by an install script, which will also take care of updating config files and creating relevant paths.
+The majority of the install process will be handled by the install script, which will also take care of updating config files and creating relevant paths.
 But there are a few steps to get through before that.

 You need to be running a fully updated 64-bit version of Windows 10 to install the web stack for Windows.
 So check you system for updates before you continue.
 If you are in doubt of whether your are running a 64-bit version.
 Go to System and check the Systemtype value – it will say either 32-bit or 64-bit.
 If you're running a 32-bit version of the operating system, you might find some help to upgrade to 64-bit on Google.